IgnjatMarko/React-Starter-Repo/README.md

 3. **Appwrite Account**:
     - Ensure you have an [Appwrite](https://appwrite.io/) account.
     - Use your Appwrite project credentials to populate the `.env` file.
+    - To manage the project, create database `TodoList` and collection `Roadmap`.

 Example `.env` file:
 ```